michaeluno/rest-api-support-for-crayon-syntax-highlighter/readme.txt

 == Description ==

 <h4>Is code syntax in posts created via REST API not highlighted?</h4>
-Crayon Syntax Highlighter is one of the best code syntax highlighter plugin for WordPress and currently Crayon Syntax Highlighter does nto support REST API.
-Therefore, it does not highlight code in posts created via REST API.
+[Crayon Syntax Highlighter](https://wordpress.org/plugins/crayon-syntax-highlighter/) is one of the best code syntax highlighter plugins for WordPress and currently it does nto support REST API.
+This means that it does not highlight code in posts created via REST API, including posts created by [Gutenberg](https://wordpress.org/plugins/gutenberg/).

 This plugin adds support for it.